emmFinalist/cms/README.md

 When new modules are installed Drupal will ask for a database update.
 If needed the update can be manually initiated by navigating to `/update.php`.

+When all modules are activated and the database is updated, the content can be re-indexed for Elastic Search using `/admin/config/search/search-api`.

 ## Overview of the installed modules